seanzhangkx8/ConvoKit/doc/source/troubleshooting.rst

 .. image:: img/windows-failed-spacy-link.jpeg
 .. image:: img/windows-failed-spacy-load.jpeg

-The output from the command suggests that linking is successful and that *spacy.load('en')* should succeed.
+The output from the command suggests that linking is successful and that *spacy.load('en_core_web_sm')* should succeed.
 However, a closer inspection of the first set of outputs reveals an error message: "You do not have sufficient privilege to perform this operation."

 The operation referred to is the linking of 'en'.
 This issue has been raised `here <https://github.com/explosion/spaCy/issues/1283>`_ and has been acknowledged as a bug.